 Study hours are defined to be from 7 to 9:30 P. M. of all week days except Friday.
+Evening study hours must not be extended beyond the time named.

 Most pupils, in order to retain their places in their classes, will require more than the time above stated.
 Such additional time should be taken in the morning or the afternoon, but so as to leave time for recreation and exercise in the daytime and in the open air.